AJGrant10/Portfolio-1/about/README.md

 - **about:** The about folder contains this readme and additional helpful information for your ongoing reference.
 - **challenges:** This folder contains coding challenges.
 - **docs:** Use this folder for research and documentation.
 - **".gitignore" file:** This file is used in version control.
-It instructrs Git to ignore files that are unnecessary to share online.
+It instructs Git to ignore files that are unnecessary to share online.

 ### Strongly Recommended...